AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Client manufacturer SHOULD issue a unique TLS Client Certificate for every device.
 It is RECOMMENDED that this certificate be valid for a maximum of 10 years.
 The Root CA used to sign it is RECOMMENDED to be valid for a maximum of 20 years.

 An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the networks security policy.
+The default value SHOULD be EST **Enabled**.

 An EST Client SHOULD allow manual configuration of the EST Servers Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+The default value SHOULD be **Not Set**, enabling DNS-SD discovery.

+An EST Client SHOULD allow explicit trust of EST server to be disable, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+The default value SHOULD be explicit trust of EST Server **Enabled**.

+An EST Client MUST maintain a list of publicly trusted Certificate Authorities, used to verity identity of the EST Server.
+It MUST be possible to update this list of publicly trusted Certificate Authorities.

-An EST Client MUST provide a method to manually install both the Root CA and TLS Server certificate for the target environment, for the case when an EST Server is not present or the TLS Client Certificate is no longer valid.
+An EST Client MUST provide a method to manually install both the Root Certificate Authorities and TLS Server certificate for the target environment, for the case when an EST Server is not present or the TLS Client Certificate is no longer valid.

 An EST Client MUST provide a method to replace the Manufacturer Issued TLS Certificate, for the case when the TLS Certificate has been revoked or expired.